XRPLF/xrpl-dev-portal/content/references/rippled-api/admin-rippled-methods/logging-and-data-management-methods/logrotate.md

 The `logrotate` command closes and reopens the log file.
 This is intended to help with log rotation on Linux file systems.

-Most Linux systems come preinstalled with a [`logrotate`](https://linux.die.net/man/8/logrotate) program, which is separate from this command.
+Most Linux systems come pre-installed with a [`logrotate`](https://linux.die.net/man/8/logrotate) program, which is separate from this command.
 Application specific log rotation scripts are placed in `/etc/logrotate.d`

 The following script is a sample that can be created as `/etc/logrotate.d/rippled`